• About The Emerald Palate

 website | 9415 Miller Rd NE (Bainbridge Island, WA) | cost: free | kid friendly

-Head to Bainbridge Gardens’ historic nature trail to browse hundreds of hand-carved pumpkins.
+Head to Bainbridge Gardens’ historic nature trail all October long to browse hundreds of hand-carved pumpkins.
 There will be a “guess the weight of the pumpkin” contest, barbecues on select dates, and food.
 While admission is free, they’re accepting donations for the Bainbridge Island Boys and Girls Club.

 You can bring your own decorated pumpkins to add to the walk.
 They encourage painting them instead of carving so they last longer.